kyalsinhein/bus_stop_explorer/README.md

 Live App: 🌐 https://bus-stop-explorer.onrender.com

-Bristol Bus Explorer is a web-based application designed to help commuters and travelers navigate the bus network in Bristol with ease.
-The app provides information about bus routes, stops, schedules, and travel planning, making it easier for users to plan their journeys in the city.
+Bristol Bus Stop Explorer is a web-based application designed to help commuters and travelers easily find bus stops in Bristol.
+The app provides information about stop locations, nearby amenities, and schedules, making it easier for users to plan their journeys.

-The main idea behind the project was to create a tool that saves time and reduces confusion for people relying on public transport.
-Instead of checking multiple websites or waiting at stops, users can quickly find the route they need, view nearby stops on a map, and get estimated travel times.
+The main goal of the project is to save time and reduce confusion for people using public transport.
+Instead of checking multiple websites or wandering around the city, users can quickly locate nearby bus stops and access important information about them.

 ---